 With SUVs and crossovers gaining larger and larger market share, it’s usually a good idea to pay special attention to the segment.
 It’s not only mid-cycle facelifts and full redesigns that can make one of them more or less appealing to the general public.
 All-new models play an important role as well.
-So, after covering 2018 model year, we now turn to the best SUVs 2019 is supposed to bring.
+So, after covering 2018 model year, we now turn to the best SUVs 2019 is supposed to bring(You can also now look forward to our best suvs of 2020).
 It’s still a long way before we get there (especially in such an active and colorful segment), so we’ll strive to record any updates as they become more or less official.
 There are tons of new great features such as apple carplay and android auto but we’ll cover those technologies later.
 Here are the most anticipated 2019 SUVs and crossovers worth waiting for.

 2019 Mercedes-Benz GLE